 Are you tired of working 60+ hours a week?
 Are you looking for better Work Life Balance?
 At Leidos, Work Life Balance is not just a catch phrase, its a way of life.
-We expect our employees to work a normal 40 hour week.
-If this sounds good to you, we invite you to explore job opportunities with Leidos
+We invite you to explore joining our team.

-You will support daily operations of the FAA Central Service Area (CSA) Engineering Services Infrastructure Team.
+The ideal candidate will support the daily operations of the FAA Central Service Area (CSA) Engineering Services Infrastructure Team.

 - Plan and design electrical systems for a variety of FAA buildings and structures.